Durge5/ThemeBleedPy/README.md

 # Notable Lines:
 Lines 44-53 in ThemeBleedServer.py/overrideSmb2Create - This is where the path change happens <br />
 Lines 191-End in ThemeBleedServer.py - Server Creation
+Line 13 in exploit.theme - For IP change.